hiepdang1908/az-104-summarize/README.md

 - Microsoft Learn wins when this repository conflicts with a source.
 - Version-, SKU-, region-, and workload-dependent behavior is stated as conditional.
 - Fixed prices, quotas, and SLA percentages are avoided unless a current official source makes them essential.
-- Changes should be small, source-backed, AZ-104 relevant, and recorded in [CHANGELOG.md](CHANGELOG.md).

 ## Core Governance Distinction